 Director of Jazz Studies

-MacDonald’s last two CDs received JUNO nominations for jazz album of the year.
-For his chamber jazz explorations on “Mirror of the Mind”, MacDonald was described as “a magical, musical alchemist of hip hybrids” (Owen McNally, Hartford Courant).
-Similarly, his large ensemble project, “Re:Visions” was described as having “gone beyond where most big bands go, establishing Earl MacDonald as a major force in the world of jazz composition” (Dan Bilawsky, AllAboutJazz.com).
+Earl MacDonald’s preceding two CDs each received JUNO nominations for jazz album of the year.
+For his chamber jazz explorations on “Mirror of the Mind,” MacDonald was described as “a magical, musical alchemist of hip hybrids” (Owen McNally, Hartford Courant).
+Similarly, his large ensemble project, “Re:Visions” was touted as having “gone beyond where most big bands go, establishing Earl MacDonald as a major force in the world of jazz composition” (Dan Bilawsky, AllAboutJazz.com).
 From this album, Earl’s composition, “Bad Dream” was selected as the winner in the jazz song category of the Tenth Annual Independent Music Awards.

-Currently Associate Professor and Director of Jazz Studies at the University of Connecticut, the Winnipeg native earned a bachelor of music degree in jazz performance at McGill University and a master of music degree at Rutgers, where he apprenticed with Kenny Barron.
-Earl is an active clinician, guest conductor and teacher at summer camps, in addition to his teaching at the University of Connecticut.
+Now Professor of Music and Director of Jazz Studies at the University of Connecticut, the Winnipeg native earned a bachelor of music degree in jazz performance at McGill University and a master of music degree at Rutgers, where he apprenticed with Kenny Barron.
+MacDonald is an active clinician, guest conductor and teacher at summer camps, in addition to his teaching at the University of Connecticut.
 The UConn Chapter of the AAUP honored MacDonald with its 2006 Excellence Award for Teaching Innovation and 2003 Teaching Promise awards.
-In 2013 he received the School of Fine Arts Outstanding Faculty Award.
+He received the 2013 School of Fine Arts Outstanding Faculty Award.

 Visit Earl’s web site, www.earlmacdonald.com, where you can read reviews, hear and purchase music, take a free online lesson, peruse Earl’s blog, and learn more about his performances, teaching, and latest projects.